DjentleViBe/PIRO/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Running
+1. Download the necessary executables from the latest [release](https://github.com/DjentleViBe/PIRO/releases/new).
+2. Copy the executables to the [bin](./bin) directory (create one manually in the root directory if it does not exist).
-1. Run the following program to get device details.
-Refer [Building](#how-to-build) for instructions on compiling the device program on your own.
+3. Run the following program to get device details.
+Refer [Building](#how-to-build) instructions for compiling the program on your own.

 | File | Operating Sytem |
 | --- | --- |